-SUMMARY:

-Over the next month, river flows in England and Wales are likely to be in the normal range to notably high flow, while those in Scotland are likely to be in the normal range.
+SUMMARY: Over the next month, river flows in Scotland, Wales and northern England are likely to be in the normal range.
+In central and southern England, river flows are likely to be in the normal to above normal range.

-Over the next three months, river flows in Scotland and northern England are likely to be in the normal range to above normal.
-In eastern, central and southern parts of England, flows are likely to be in the normal range to notably high flows.
+Over the next three months, river flows across most of Great Britain are likely to be in the normal range, except for the Southern, Thames Wessex regions, and where river flows are likely to be in the normal exceptionally high to range.